polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ## Compile Your New Module

-If you were able to copy all of the parts of this module correctly into your `template.rs` file, you should be able to recompile your node without warning or
+After you've copied all of the parts of this module correctly into your `template.rs` file, you should be able to recompile your node without warning or
 error: